hcknt/hcknt/README.md

 ### what I want to make

-- an os from scratch
+- an OS from scratch
-- some awesome roguelike games that hurts player's mind
+- some awesome roguelike games that hurt players' minds
 - visual experiments (demos)

 ### what I love